chardso/fruit-culture-fruit-farming/README.md

 # fruit-culture-fruit-farming
-Fruit-culture is the systematic cultivation,propagation or rearing of fruits or fruit trees.in this case we shall propagate seedlings,of fruits from nusery beds,place them in potting bags and donate to communities for planting.aims/objectives,vission ,importance,and other narratives of these repository will be filed in the later stage.
+Fruit-culture is the systematic cultivation,propagation or rearing of fruits or fruit trees.

 ![](images/fruit-farming-1.jpg)